 4. DOORWAY LAT STRETCH

 I highly recommend you do the standing doorway lat stretch daily.
 You’ll see a significant improvement in your posture, and you will significantly reduce your shoulder pain.
-The best thing is that it will pull the ribcage in your normal position and stretch the same muscles that worsen the rib flare.

 You don’t need any expensive equipment for this stretch.
 All you need is a doorway.
 I guarantee you can do this stretch everywhere.
 I advise you to hold the stretch for 1 minute for each arm.